 | |

 Given its remote location, travel to Timor Leste can be both time-consuming and expensive.
-But as a budget traveler, I always find a way so I’ll share my tips for getting to Timor Leste cheaply.
+If you, like me, are also a budget traveler, there is a way to get to Timor Leste relatively cheaply.

 One trick to reach it on a budget is to take a bus from Kupang to Dili.